 The gradient effect also gives a 3D feeling to the balls.
 We also slightly changed the angles of the gradients so the balls look a little more ‘natural’.
 As if they were really being thrown in the air.

 We also considered the colour choice and how it will print.
-Colours on screen and colours on printed items won’t look the same, as we cover in our guide to colour in marketing.
+Colours on screen and colours on printed items won’t look the same, as our colour in marketing guide talks about.

-We use the RGB palette as it’s recommended by the print on demand companies.
+We use the RGB colour system as it’s recommended by the print on demand companies.
 The quality of the finished product depends on the printer’s ability to transfer the colour from a digital file to the T-shirt.